The Lower School Library hosts a Scholastic Book Fair each year in November. Specifics will be posted as they become available.

 Parent volunteers will be needed.
 Please contact Katie McGrain if you'd like to help.

-Book Munchers will meet five times during the 2012-13 school year.
-We meet during lunch and recess.
-Students bring a bag lunch and drink and parent volunteers help facilitate discussions and provide dessert.
+Book Club meets during lunch and recess.
+Students bring a bag lunch and drink and Mrs. McGrain facilitates discussions.

 Each year Mrs. Lidston challenges the lower school students to read more than a combined total of three thousand books.
 If the students meet the challenge she will perform some creative and wacky activity such dressing as a Dalmatian and riding on a fire truck while the firefighters spray the lower school students.